 Discovery: While discovery is not a necessary part of every divorce – some are agreed or uncontested – when one spouse believes the other spouse has guilty of infidelity or has hidden assets, formal discovery may be used to establish facts for a contested hearing/trial.
 Discovery consists of depositions (sworn testimony) and several forms of written discovery, such as request for production, request for admissions, request for disclosure and written interrogatories.
 The parties may also exchange sworn inventories which is a list of all assets the spouse knows to be in existence.

-Best divorce and child custody attorney in Plano, Collin County, Texas
+Divorce and custody attorney in Allen, Plano, McKinney, Texas

 Residency Requirements Texas is a Community Property State.
 As such, we do not have alimony.
 In fact, ALIMONY is unconstitutional ...